.NET HELP

 End Class

-By overriding ToString() method in the Person class, you control how instances of the class are represented as strings.
+By overriding the ToString() method in the Person class, you control how instances of the class are represented as strings.
 This enhances the readability of your list when printed.

 C# Print a List (How It Works For Developers): Figure 2 - Console Output